 [For questions about school-provided tutoring programs, contact the student's teacher and see policies EC and EHBC.
-See Standardized Testing on page 88 for information regarding required accelerated instruction after a student fails to perform satisfactorily on certain statemandated tests.]
+See Standardized Testing on page 103 for information regarding required accelerated instruction after a student fails to perform satisfactorily on certain statemandated tests.]

-Right of Access to Student Records, Curriculum Materials, and District Records/Policies
+Right of Access to Student Records, Instructional Materials, and District Records/Policies

-Instructional Materials
+Parent Review of Instructional Materials

 A parent has the right to review teaching materials, textbooks, and other teaching aids and instructional materials used in the curriculum, and to examine tests that have been administered, whether instruction is delivered in-person, virtually, or remotely.
-The district will provide login credentials to each student's parent for any learning management system or online learning portal used in instruction to facilitate parent access and review.